liamjohnsexton/workshop-relay-costoptimization/Lab 2/README.md

 When the `Approval` step is reached, select Yes to move to the Delete step.
 ### Outcome
-- After the workflow is completed, check the Azure portal to see that VM has been deleted.
+- After the workflow is completed, check the (AWS management console?) to see that the ec2 instance has been deleted.

 ## Run the workflow on a schedule
 Once we've confirmed that this workflow works, follow these steps to run this workflow on a schedule: